How to get your resume noticed in 6 seconds or less

 How long would you guess it takes for a recruiter to review your resume and decide if it’s a fit?

 Try 6 seconds, according to a research study by TheLadders.com.

 So how do you make yourself stand out?
-Here’s a few tips from our team:
+Here are a few tips from our team:

-- Get in touch.
 Clearly state your name and contact info at the top.
-Email Address, phone number and LinkedIn profiles are great.
+Email address, phone number and LinkedIn profiles are great.
 No need to put your full address.

 Avoid the fluff and use clear and concise language to outline your responsibilities and (quantifiable!) achievements.
 Keep content focused on the most recent and relevant experience.

 Make sure your resume is optimized with keywords relevant to your industry, experience and most importantly, the position you’re applying to.
 Your skills should be searchable and easy to scan with skills related to the type of position you’re targeting.
 And remove any outdated technologies, even though you want to show you know how to use them.

 Resumes can be tricky to master, but the above tips can help you land the job of your dreams.
 Once you get your resume up to snuff, check out our open positions!